TL;DR

 Let's break down how to close the inner loop with intention and impact—turning individual customers into allies, not just survey respondents.

 Detractors are your highest priority and biggest opportunity.
-Research shows detractors are twice as likely to spread negative comments than promoters are to share positive experiences.
+Research from Harvard Business Review shows that customers who have a bad experience tell an average of 15 people, while those with positive experiences tell only 11.
 You have roughly 24 hours before they forget what frustrated them—or worse, before they tell others about it.

 Here's your detractor recovery playbook: